P1P3TT1/desktop-story/README.md

 The story explores themes of identity, reality, and the question: *What if someone else was living your life?*

-## 🚀 Getting Started

-1. Clone this repository
-2. Open `desktop_story.html` in a modern web browser
-3. Click on desktop icons to explore Sarah's files
-4. Drag windows around to organize your investigation
-5. Use the web browser to search for clues online

 ## 🛠️ Technical Details

 - **Pure HTML/CSS/JavaScript** - No frameworks or dependencies